Get in Touch

 What You Should Know:

-• We coordinate quality installations - certified installers perform the physical work; we ensure standards are met
+- We deliver quality installations - certified installers perform the physical work; we are responsible for the outcome as your single contracting party

-• Warranties: Hardware warranties from manufacturers; installation warranties from installers; we manage both
+- Warranties: Hardware warranties from manufacturers; 5-year installation workmanship warranty from BatteryIQ; we manage all warranty claims

 Our Commitment: